dinostheo/redis_node_pbsb/README.md

 ========================================

-A simple node.js socket.io Hello World reading a message published to a channel by redis!
+A simple node.js socket.io app that shows notification, which are published to a channel by redis!

 Based on the code I found [here](http://stackoverflow.com/questions/4441798/how-to-use-redis-publish-subscribe-with-nodejs-to-notify-clients-when-data-value):